Reviews You Can Rely On

 Battery Life

-Our battery life metric, accounting for 20 percent to the overall score of each drill, focuses on battery endurance.
-In order to test the life of each battery, the drills each drove 16 Torx T25 flat head 9x3 deck screws into stacked 2x12 lumber, and drilled three 1-inch holes using a spade bit.
-We repeated this test as rounds, until the battery was exhausted.
-The 2 amp hour battery of the BOSCH 12V Flexiclick 5-In-1 Drill lasted nearly 4 complete rounds, rivaling the performance of the top 12 volt 5-in-1.
+The 2-amp-hour battery of the BOSCH 12V Flexiclick 5-In-1 Drill lasted nearly four complete rounds of our testing trials, rivaling the performance of the top 12-volt 5-in-1.
 However, the charging time for the battery is over an hour, 10 minutes longer than the top model.
-Fortunately, Bosch includes two batteries in this kit, unlike the top performing DeWalt, meaning you are unlikely to experience interruptions completing projects.
+Fortunately, Bosch includes two batteries in this kit, unlike the top-performing DeWalt, meaning you are unlikely to experience interruptions completing projects.

 Battery tabs are relatively easy to operate on this 12-volt model.